 Very Short Bio

 David Burchfield writes Americana that swaggers wildly through raw emotion within a meticulously written and arranged package.
-With connections to his country and bluegrass routes, Burchfield carves a unique path in the folk rock world with his powerful 5-piece, the Fire Guild.
+With connections to his indie folk, classic country, and bluegrass roots, Burchfield carves a unique path in the folk rock world with his powerful 5-piece, the Fire Guild.
 American Songwriter has said: "This type of solid songcraft would make Burchfield fit right in on a bill with the likes of Lucinda Williams or Jason Isbell."

 Full "State to State" Album Bio